 When are the pack walks scheduled?

-Our future pack walk schedule is as follows.
+Our pack walk schedule is on our Meet Up page.

 Who can attend the pack walks?